 In addition to the acute MRL, ATSDR developed a chronic oral MRL for arsenic of 0.0003 mg/kg/day.
-The highest estimated exposure doses for children (non-pica) and adults are below the chronic oral MRL (see Table 2).
+The highest estimated exposure doses for children (non-pica) and adults are below the chronic oral MRL (see Table 2 and Figure 3).
 The ATSDR chronic oral MRL is based on common and characteristic effects of arsenic ingestion that produce a pattern of skin changes known as hyperpigmentation and hyperkeratosis.
 These dermal effects have been noted in some human studies that involved daily, long-term ingestion (more than 45 years) of elevated arsenic levels in drinking water.
 Collectively, these studies indicate that the lowest dose producing the hyperpigmentation and hyperkeratosis is 0.014 mg As/kg/day (Lowest Observed Adverse Effect Level, LOAEL; ATSDR 2005b).
 These skin effects have not been observed at arsenic doses of 0.0008 mg/kg/day (No adverse observed health effect; NOAEL).

 The estimated chronic (long term) dose for a 16 kg (35 pound) child is below the arsenic NOAEL dose of 0.0008 mg/kg/day (assuming ingestion of 100 mg of soil for 365 days/year).
+Note that the calculated dose from exposure to soil with an arsenic concentration of 40 mg/kg is less than the average doses from arsenic in food (Figure 3; Tao and Bolger, 1999).
 Consequently, no long term adverse health effects are expected from exposure to arsenic in soil.